investindex/Taxes/README.md

 The effect expands as the period of deferral increases.
 The average annual after-tax return for this approach is 8.72% after 5 years, 8.94% after 10 years, 9.25% after 20 years — as mentioned above — 9.44% after 30 years, and 9.57% after 40 years.
 This compares to 8.5% returns if you realize gains every year.

 Distributions include dividends as well as capital gains (CG) distributions from funds.
-For the same reason that selling before you must is inefficient, distributions are inefficient compared to capital gains.
+For the same reason that realizing gains prematurely is inefficient, distributions are inefficient compared to capital gains.
 If the 10% annual gain in our imaginary investment were instead a 10% annual dividend, it would be the same as the scenario in which we sold every year.
 Distributions are an involuntary taxable event that you cannot defer.

 __Tax-advantaged accounts are so great partly because they allow tax on every distribution and realized capital gain to be deferred, potentially for decades.__